Tennessee 114th General Assembly - Private Acts Search

 0011 Hardeman County Subject to local approval, requires the school board in Hardeman County to submit its budget specifying the funds that the school board estimates will be necessary to fund the upcoming school year on or before the first Monday in May rather than the first Monday in April.
 HB1411 Adopted

 0012 Germantown Subject to local approval, makes the office of mayor a full-time position, with the salary of the office to be set by ordinance.
-HB1416 Election Required
+HB1416 Not Adopted

 0013 Tullahoma Subject to local approval, extends the term of the current city judge by one year in order to have the election of the city judge coincide with the elections for members of the board of mayor and aldermen.
 HB1417 Adopted